symfony-cmf/symfony-cmf-docs/components/routing.rst

 Optionally, a set of ``RouteEnhancerInterface`` instances can be declared and associated with the DynamicRouter.
 The aim of these is to allow you to manipulate the parameters from the matched route.
-They can be used, for example, to dynamically assign a controller or template to a ``Route``.
+They can be used, for example, to dynamically assign a controller or template to a ``Route`` or to "upcast" a request parameter to an object.
 Some simple Enhancers are already packed with the bundle, documentation can be found inside each class file.

 Linking a Route with a Content
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^